Skip to main content

 Postpartum Care Essentials: A Checklist for Recovery

 Preparing for a new baby is a big task; whether you’re a first-time mom or a seasoned veteran, the months leading up to the delivery and bringing the baby home are often a flurry of activity.
-So many soon-to-be parents focus solely on preparing for their new addition that they can forget how important it is for new mothers to have adequate supplies to help them recover.
-That’s where our comprehensive checklist of postpartum care essentials comes in.
-We’ve pulled together a list to help you prepare for the post-labor recovery period and hopefully make you and your baby more comfortable, giving you the confidence that you’re fully prepared.
+Many soon-to-be parents focus solely on preparing for their new addition, forgetting how important it is for new mothers to have adequate supplies to help them recover.

-8 Postpartum Care Essentials for Mom
+8 Postpartum Essentials

-Expectant parents usually prepare a well-stocked hospital bag, but what about after the birth?
-There are some essential items you can pull together to help ease discomfort and support your postpartum recovery.
 First, you should check what you already have at home.
 Then, use this postpartum shopping list to gather and organize your postpartum essentials ahead of time so that once you’re home from the hospital, you’ll have a few fewer things to worry about.

 After giving birth, vaginally or through cesarean section, you may experience postpartum bleeding for up to six weeks or longer.
 Postpartum bleeding is often a mix of blood and a discharge known as lochia, a mixture of mucous, tissue, and blood from the lining of your uterus.
 Lochia is generally much heavier than menstrual blood, so specialty postpartum pads are longer, thicker and able to absorb more.